Late claims in VAT declarations arise in two ways:

 When HMRC's under/over declaration limit of £10,000 VAT is not reached, a single VAT return is produced including the value of any late entries.

-If the £10,000 limit is exceeded, any edits or late entries will not be included in the regular VAT return.
-Instead, a Supplementary return will be generated specifically for the late claims, which you must submit manually.
+If the £10,000 limit is exceeded, any edits or late entries will not be included in the regular VAT return and you will see this message:

 Tell HMRC about errors in your VAT Return - GOV.UK